JayeshShukla/damn-vulnerable-defi/README.md

 ![](cover.png)

-** Every Challenge Contains "ignore_this_folder" folder which I have still put just to refer my comments while solving the Problems **
+** Every Challenge Contains "ignore_this_folder" folder which I have still put just to refer my comments while solving the Problems.
+You wont find it in your folder as Its a folder I created. **

 ## Play